 In February 2022, the Company began construction of a drug product manufacturing facility within its Cambridge, Massachusetts headquarters.
 The facility will enable rapid translational research in clinical trials and the manufacture of drug product for use in Phase 1 clinical development activities.
-Construction-in-progress as of June 30, 2023 includes \$34.5 million related to the ongoing build-out of the facility.
+The build-out of the facility was substantially completed in February 2023 and the facility is fully operational as of August 2023.
+Construction-in-progress totaling \$36.4 million related to the build-out of the facility was placed into service.
 As of December 31, 2022, construction-in-progress included \$27.0 million related to the build-out of the facility.
-The build out of the facility was substantially completed in February 2023 and is anticipated to be operational in the second half 2023.